gluobe/kubernetes-introduction-labs/lab-08/README.md

 minikube service container-info -n lab-08
 ```

 You should notice that the color has NOT changed...
 Do not worry, this is expected behaviour.
-Before we see the change we need to restart the pod, for ease of use we  will do this by simply deleting the pod (Kubernetes we start a new one automatically).
+Before we see the change we need to restart the pod, for ease of use we will do this by simply deleting the pod (Kubernetes will start a new pod automatically).

 First list (and copy) the name of the pod: